mrbilby/ArtificialPersonality/memoryAI.md

 [ ] Create a structure for multiple personalities and memories to be stored for different artificial identities [ ] Allow for engagement between different APs
 [ ] Add an art creation function
-[ ] Create a betting personality that bets and retains memory of bets [ ] Long term memory condenser
+[ ] Long term memory condenser
 [ ] Long term memory pruner